ELVANRODRIGUEZ/CHAT-APP/README.md

 ## SIMPLE CHAT-APP
 ---

-* This is a follow up excercise to create a chat app from the series: https://www.youtube.com/playlist?list=PLfUtdEcvGHFHdOYFXj4cY6ZIFkSp6MOuY
+* This is a follow up excercise to create a chat app from the series: https://www.youtube.com/playlist?list=PLfUtdEcvGHFHdOYFXj4cY6ZIFkSp6MOuY.
+Special thanks to [Leon Watson](https://www.youtube.com/channel/UCYjktLnPZi4LHSz1QXwc4dA) for putting up that tutoral.
 * The project, how it is now, covers chapters 1 and 2, and adds a Chat logged users counter in the "ChatHeading".
-Everythin else is exactly the same as the project at the end of the above mentioned secon chapter.
+Everythin else is exactly the same as the original project at the end of the above mentioned second chapter.

 SRC (PROJECT JAVASCRIPT AND REACT LOGIC) IS STRUCTURED AS FOLLOWS: